 For immediate release

-The Professional Numismatists Guild was founded in 1953 and is composed of the top rare coin and paper money dealers in the United States and seven other countries.
-PNG member-dealers must adhere to a strict code of ethics in the buying and selling of numismatic merchandise.
-Additional information is available online at www.PNGdealers.com.
+Founded in 1953, the Professional Numismatists Guild is a nonprofit organization composed of many of the top rare coin and paper money dealers in the United States and seven other countries.
+PNG member-dealers must adhere to a strict Code of Ethics in the buying and selling of numismatic merchandise.

 For additional information about PNG, call (760) 728-1300 or visit online at www.PNGdealers.com.